ZofiaSal/SLAM/README.md

 Bachelor's thesis project

-What do we need to change :
+What do we need to change:

 - abstract out getting controls and observations where each observation is [d,ang,z,i] where d is distance on XY plane, ang is angle between front of a robot and observation, z is the Z coord of landmark and i is and index of landmark.

-What even is here ?
+What even is here?

 *ekf_slam.py*